 About the Trip

-While there, we will be sharing our days with a bevy of whales, thousands (literally) of penguins, various kinds, as well as sea lions and an abundance of birds.
-The wildlife is all encompassing and the beauty seen throughout knows no bounds.
+While there, we will be sharing our days with a bevy of whales, thousands (literally) of penguins, various kinds of sea lions, and an abundance of birds.
+The wildlife is all-encompassing, and the beauty seen throughout knows no bounds.

 Days - 11 Days/10 Nights

 Size - Minimum of 12

 Needs - A 20% deposit is due ASAP in order to hold your reservation and cabin.